AmandaErnar/AmandaErnar.com/src/routes/writing/jasmine.md

 I don’t get a response.

 The night feels a little emptier.
 I relax my hand, and the sand from within comes spilling out.
-Maybe I shouldn’t have left grief counseling on such short notice, I think.
+Perhaps I shouldn’t have left that counseling session on such short notice, I think with a sigh.
+I can’t help but wonder what could have been if Jasmine were really sitting beside me, laughing at the constellations spinning with contempt above our heads.

 -

-My eyes close, and I can hear us performing Beethoven’s Archduke.
+My eyes close, and I can hear us performing Beethoven’s *Archduke*.
 It’s almost mournful behind its grinning chords.
 It sings of something strange.
 Of joy before the gloom of realization.

--

 The cool studio lights wane and quiver atop the piano’s scratched black surface.
 My fingers dance over the keys, slowing and quickening at the glances of the others.
 I look over my shoulder and smile at her.
 Jasmine smiles back.

--

-I can’t help but wonder what could have been if Jasmine were really sitting beside me, laughing at the constellations spinning with contempt above our heads.